- Admissions & Aid

 Occupational therapy and physical therapy are two similar professions that are commonly mistaken for one another.
 When it comes to choosing a career, many people wonder what the difference between occupational and physical therapy is and how that affects their career path.
 Members of each field provide necessary medical therapy to help remedy bodily injuries or combat dystrophy due to sickness, but there are some key differences between the two fields.
-These core differences should be taken into account before choosing your degree program.
+These core differences should be taken into account before choosing your occupational therapy program or occupational science degree program.

 The difference between occupational therapy and physical therapy is that physical therapists treat specific areas to improve body movement, while occupational therapists treat the entire body to help improve the overall daily living of their patients.
 For example, an occupational therapist would be more likely to provide help to an individual with a chronic disability.
 Their counterpart in physical therapy would be much more likely to work with an individual who has torn a muscle, experienced a car accident, or received a hip replacement.

 An easy way to think about the subtle difference is that physical therapists, for the most part, help people return to as close to one hundred percent functioning as possible.
 On the other hand, occupational therapists work with people to help them feel comfortable and able-bodied with the physical limitations they have.